East India Docks: Redevelopment

 In the late 20th century the docks were mostly filled in and only the entrance basin remains, as a wildlife refuge and an attractive local amenity.
 Since 1994 the area has been served by its own Docklands Light Railway East India station.

 Developments on the site of the Import Dock include the Mulberry Place in 1992 and the Republic campus with offices, retail and public space which was largely completed in 2019.
 Two buildings on the campus have been renamed as Import and Export to provide a nod to the site's past.
 The names of the streets on the site of the Import Dock reflect the names of some of the goods traded here: Clove Crescent, Nutmeg Lane, Coriander Avenue, Oregano Drive, Rosemary Drive and Saffron Avenue.

-Meanwhile the site of the Export Dock was converted for residential use with an amenity with mature trees known as Virginia Quay Park.
+The site of the Export Dock was converted into a residential development named Virginia Quay, with an amenity with mature trees known as Virginia Quay Park.
+In 1999, the Virginia Quay Settlers Monument was unveiled, replacing a 1928 plaque on the site.
+East India Dock Basin exists now as a nature reserve, providing a tidal mudflat habitat for birds such as Kingfishers and Terns.